-He graduated with the highest acclaims at the Musikhochschule Basel in the class of Jean-Jacques Kantorow working also with Lutoslawsky and Kurtág and developing an interest in both Baroque and contemporary music.
+He graduated with the highest acclaims at the Musikhochschule Basel in the class of Jean-Jacques Kantorow in 1990.
+He also studied with Walter Levin, Hans Werner Henze, Witold Lutoslawsky and György Kurtág, developing an interest in both baroque and contemporary music.
 He is the winner of several international awards, which include the Tibor Varga, Niccolò Paganini, Cità di Brescia, and Vaclaw Huml prizes.

 After being leader of the Orchestre d’Auvergne, the Lausanne Chamber Orchestra, and later with the Chamber Orchestra of Europe and the London Symphony Orchestra, he often conducted the Chamber Orchestra of the London Symphony Orchestra, the Orchestre National d’Île-de-France, Manchester Camerata, the Rotterdam Philharmonic Orchestra, Orchestre de Lille and Orchestre National du Capitole de Toulouse.

 In 2000, he was appointed “Prince Consort Professor” for string ensembles at the Royal College of Music.
 In September 2003, he became a professor at the Guilhall School of Music in London and the Royal College in Rotterdam.
 In 2017, he started teaching at the Hoschule für Musik in Sarrebruck.

 In 2004, he became Artistic Director of the Nederlands Kamerorkest in Amsterdam.
 He was principal guest conductor at the Manchester Camerata, musical director of the Saint George Strings Chamber Orchestra in Belgrade and created the independent orchestra BandArt in Spain.